 Discovered, aged 18, working alongside legendary vocal coach, Mary Hammond, as a repetiteur for Sir Cameron Mackintosh‘s original production of Miss Saigon, at the Theatre Royal, Drury Lane, London, Simon was invited to be a part of the original production of Andrew Lloyd Webber‘s Sunset Boulevard, both at the Adelphi Theatre, London, and it’s European premier in Germany.
-He made his conducting début in this production, aged 20, as the youngest assistant conductor in musical theatre at the time.
+He made his conducting début in this production, aged 20, as the youngest assistant conductor in musical theatre.

 Simon continued to work in the original productions of Disney‘s Beauty and the Beast, The Best of Times with Jerry Herman, Chicago, Charles Aznavour‘s Lautrec, Les Miserables, Martin Guerre, On Your Toes starring Adam Cooper, The Phantom of the Opera, Hal Prince‘s revival of Showboat, and The Woman In White.